jakemcc/jakemccrary.com/source/_posts/2014-05-31-quicker-feedback-from-failing-tests.markdown

 tests.
 Using tools like these has changed my development process.

 Version 0.5.0 of **lein-test-refresh** was released last week.
-This release enables even quicker feedback by tracking which tests are failing and after reloading your code it runs those tests first.
+This release enables even quicker feedback by tracking which tests fail and after reloading your code it runs those tests first.
 Only when your previously failed tests pass does it then rerun all of your tests.

 **lein-test-refresh** has had quite a few features added since I last wrote about it.
 The